minio/kes-docs/content/integrations/hashicorp-vault-keystore.md

 ## Configuration References

-The following section describes the Key Encryption Service (KES) configuration settings to use Hashicorp Vault Keystore as the root KMS for Server Side Encryption.
+The following section describes the Key Encryption Service (KES) configuration settings to use Hashicorp Vault Keystore as the root KMS to store external keys, such as the keys used for Server-Side Encryption on a MinIO Server.

 {{< admonition title="MinIO Server Requires Expanded Permissions" type="important" >}}
 Starting with [MinIO Server RELEASE.2023-02-17T17-52-43Z](https://github.com/minio/minio/releases/tag/RELEASE.2023-02-17T17-52-43Z), MinIO requires expanded KES permissions for functionality.